 The fiscal 2014 cost of the State Wrap is estimated at \$118.5 million.
 The federal Centers for Medicare and Medicaid Services (CMS) has indicated that a 50% federal match may be available in fiscal 2014 for premium assistance payments for Non-AWSS State Wrap plan members, resulting in an estimated \$21 million in revenue for the Commonwealth.
-This revenue, combined with the enhanced FFP available through the ACA, is expected to enable the Commonwealth to restore full adult dental coverage for MassHealth members and for individuals with incomes below 133% FPL who are enrolled through the Health Connector.
-The estimated cost of restoring dental insurance coverage to this population is approximately \$3.3 million net.

-In addition, as a result of ACA implementation, Health Connector program spending is expected to decrease by an estimated \$259 million (\$129.5 million net) in fiscal 2014 compared to the prior fiscal year.
-This reduction incorporates the transfer of an estimated 106,000 former Commonwealth Care members to MassHealth, the addition of an estimated 29,000 new members from the Health Safety Net, the restoration of adult dental benefits to members 133% FPL and below, and the estimated cost of the State Wrap program for members 300% FPL and below.
+As a result of ACA implementation, Health Connector program spending is expected to decrease by an estimated \$249.9 million (\$114.9 million net) in fiscal 2014 compared to the prior fiscal year.
+This reduction incorporates the transfer of an estimated 106,000 former Commonwealth Care members to MassHealth, the addition of an estimated 29,000 new members from the Health Safety Net and the estimated cost of the State Wrap program for members 300% FPL and below.